mitranim/wordplay/readme.md

 bitchcoin (fake currency) © M

-"deja view" (flashback of the past) © M
+deja view (flashback of the past) © M

 defit (extinction of the unfittest) © M